patrickjuchli/basic-ftp/README.md

 `close()`

 Close the client and all open socket connections.
-The client can’t be used anymore after calling this method, you have to either reconnect with `access` or `connect` or instantiate a new instance to continue any work.
+The client can’t be used anymore after calling this method, you'll have to reconnect with `access` to continue any work.
 A client is also closed automatically if any timeout or connection error occurs.
 See the section on [Error Handling](#error-handling) below.

 `closed`